notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/other_compute.md

 - They just deploy… functions !
 - Initially...
 Serverless == FaaS (Function as a Service)
 - Serverless was pioneered by AWS Lambda but now also includes anything that’s managed: “databases, messaging, storage, etc.”
-- Serverless does not mean there are no servers…
+- Serverless does not mean there are no servers...
 - it means you just don’t manage / provision / see them
 - Ideal for event-driven and stateless applications.